The Thin White Duke: Aftermath

-In an attempt to salvage his mental and physical health, Bowie left California's drug-fueled social scene for Europe in late 1976, staying in Geneva, Switzerland, for a time before joining his friend Iggy Pop in West Berlin in early 1977.
-Though he did not publicly retire the Thin White Duke as he had Ziggy Stardust, Bowie did not appear in the persona after settling in Europe.
+In an attempt to salvage his mental and physical health, Bowie left Los Angeles for Europe in late 1976, staying in Geneva for a time before joining his friend Iggy Pop in West Berlin in early 1977.
+Though he did not publicly retire the Thin White Duke as he had Ziggy Stardust, Bowie did not appear in the persona after leaving California.

 Bowie lived in West Berlin for almost two years, during which time he moved on both musically and personally with his "Berlin Trilogy" albums (Low, "Heroes", and Lodger) in collaboration with Brian Eno and Tony Visconti.
-He also produced Pop's albums The Idiot and Lust for Life.
+He also produced Iggy Pop's solo albums The Idiot and Lust for Life.